 The National Museum of Cambodian in Phnom Penh is the country’s leading historical and archeological museum and the country’s largest museum of history.
 It was officially inaugurated by King Sisowat in 1920.

 The Royal Palace of Cambodia is a complex of buildings although it is generally understood to be the Royal abode of the King of Cambodia.
 It was called in full name “Preah Barum Reachea Veang Chaktomuk Serei Mongkol”.
+The Royal Palace is considered as the representation of the whole nation and all temple complexes in the Royal Palace are painted in yellow, representing Buddhism and white representing Hinduism.
+It faced towards the East and is situated at the Western bank of the cross-division of the Tonle Sap and the Mekong Rover called Chaktomuk.

 Erect in 1955, the Independence Monument symbolizes Cambodian Independence gained from French colonialism in 1953.
 It stands on the intersection of Norodom Boulevard and Sihanouk Boulevard in the center of the city.